July 21, 2017

 - LAP-BAND® Gastric Band Surgery

 - Medical Weight Loss Treatments

 Contact Moore Metabolics for Obesity Treatment in New Orleans

-Dr. Moore has helped many patients find weight loss success in order to live healthier and happier lives.
+Dr. Moore and Dr. Thomas have helped many patients find weight loss success in order to live healthier and happier lives.
 If you are struggling with an obesity diagnosis or looking for more information on obesity solutions, we can help.
 Contact us for a free insurance check or to schedule a consultation.

 2 Genetics of Obesity: What have we Learned?, Current Genomics 2011 May; 12(3): 169–179. doi: [10.2174/138920211795677895]